People living in residential aged care often have complex health needs and medications that require clinical skills when administering.

 New requirement

-The new requirement will not:
+The new requirement:

 The Victorian Government has committed to a 90-day grace period where no enforcement action will be pursued until 29 September 2026 to give providers that need to prepare for these changes some flexibility.